-Fifteen minutes’ walk north of the centre on the banks of the fjord is the modern Viking Ship Museum.
+Fifteen minutes’ walk north of the centre on the banks of the fjord is the modern Viking Ship Museum (late June to Aug daily 10am–5pm; Sept to mid-June daily 10am–4pm; 115kr May–Sept, otherwise 80kr).
 Inside, five superb specimens of Viking shipbuilding are displayed: a deep-sea trader, a merchant ship, a warship, a fishing vessel and a longship preserved incredibly from 1042, each retrieved from the fjord where they were sunk to block invading forces.
-Two life-size models of ships are next door, which you can board after trying on traditional Viking clothes.
-Outside, you can watch boat-building and sail-making using only tools and materials available during the Viking era; when the weather allows you can also experience a replica ship’s seaworthiness on the fjord – you’ll be handed an oar when you board and be expected to pull your weight as a crew member.
+You can board two life-size models of ships next door, and try on traditional Viking clothes.
+Outside, boat-building and sail-making demonstrations use only tools and materials available during the Viking era; when the weather allows, you can also experience a replica ship’s seaworthiness on the fjord – you’ll be handed an oar when you board and be expected to pull your weight as a crew member (50min; 80kr on top of the museum ticket; minimum twelve people).
 It’s a humbling experience when you consider that similar ships made it all the way to Greenland.